HOME

 • We are a non-profit program.
 Some of our funding comes from our Thrift Store.
 Some of the monies raised from the Thrift Store help us pay for those individuals without funds or insurance.
 For more information about our Thrift Store Click Here

-• When there is a life-limiting illness, it's appropriate to discuss all of a patients care options,including hospice.
-By law, the decision belongs to the patient.
-Understandably so, most people are uncomfortable with the idea of stopping aggressive efforts to "beat" the disease.
-Our Hospice team members are highly sensitive to these concerns, and are always available to discuss them with the patient and family.
+At any time during a life-limiting illness, it's appropriate to discuss all of a patients care options, including hospice.
+By law the decision belongs to the patient.
+Understandably, most people are uncomfortable with the idea of stopping aggressive efforts to "beat" the disease.
+Our Hospice team members are highly sensitive to these concerns and are always available to discuss them with the patient and family.

 Home lCalendar l FAQs l Contact Us l Volunteers l Links l Employment l About Hospice